rainerpue/practitioner_website/README.md

 For each feature I was working on, I tried to preview it in Chrome Dev tools to understand quickly which HTML or CSS would cause a certain effect and correct it as soon as possible.
 This allowed me to fully comprehend the languages and push to GitHub only after I made the whole feature was working well.

-Each element of each page was tested to ensure its features worked as expected and was specifically responsive on mobile and small devices.
-For this, I used the device selector through the dev tools and selected each device to test each element.
-I also made sure to increase and decrease screen size of the browser directly to see the breakpoints and correct if needed.
-Whenever an error was noticed, I used the dev tools to apply or change certain styles and if successful, copied it to my IDE.

 Generally, I quickly noticed that the tablet devices with a medium size was requiring more attention as the responsiveness was working poorly.
 So when I could I added more Bootstrap grid columns to fix the responsiveness.
 This has been then one of my preoccupation for the whole testing.